The Biggest New Year’s Resolution Mistake Everyone Makes

 Your goals are too vague

 “I want to be happier this year.”
-OK, good luck with that!
+Okay, good luck with that!
 Maybe a better goal is to say, “I’m going to save 10 percent of every paycheck so I can buy a car by the fall.”
-And for more ways to turn over a new leaf, here are 40 Life-Changing Habits to Follow After 40.

 Your goal can’t be easily measured